-KYC is a manual process that includes physical verification of document scans.
+KYC is a manual process that includes verification of documents provided by the customer.
 It is important because it makes sure that the customer and the information provided by them are real.

-At a first glance, the idea of applying KYC registration contradicts one of the main principles of the Crypto-world – anonymity.
+At a first glance, the idea of applying verification requirements to registration contradicts one of the main principles of the crypto-world – anonymity.
 But if we dig deeper, anonymity becomes a dangerous weapon in the wrong hands.

-In essence, the KYC process for digital exchanges and banks is the same.
-It always requires proof of identity (POI), proof of address (POA), and other relevant information for verification.
+In essence, the verification process for digital exchanges and banks is the same.
+It always requires proof of identity (POI), proof of address (POA), and other relevant information.
 However, the actual steps included in the process may differ.

 Cryptocurrency exchanges can request or accept different types of IDs, ask to sign different forms, and include different procedures overall.